SEAME-pt/SEA-ME_Team6_2025-26/docs/sprints/sprint16.md

 ## ❌ Undone:
   - Emergency Vehicle Priority pratical implementation
   - Integration of Traffic Sign Recognition and V2I into ADAS Manager.
+  - Status point: update the documentation to reflect current implementation.

 Not done due to a Blocker in the car (Hardware + Software).
 ------